pachyderm/docs/content/staging/pipeline-spec/job-timeout.md

 label: optional
 ---

-`job_timeout` determines the maximum execution time allowed for a job.
-It differs from `datum_timeout` in that the limit is applied across all workers and all datums.
-This is the *wall time*, which means that if you set `job_timeout` to one hour and the job does not finish the work in one hour, it will be interrupted.
-When you set this value, you need to consider the parallelism, total number of datums, and execution time per datum.
-The value must be a string that represents a time value, such as `1s`, `5m`, or `15h`.
-In addition, the number of datums might change over jobs.
-Some new commits might have more files, and therefore, more datums.
-Similarly, other commits might have fewer files and datums.
-If this parameter is not set, the job will run indefinitely until it succeeds or fails.
+## Spec

 ```s
 {
     "job_timeout": string,
 }
 ```

+## Behavior

+- Work that is not complete by set timeout is interrupted.
+- Value must be a string that represents a time value, such as `1s`, `5m`, or `15h`.
+- Differs from `datum_timeout` in that the limit is applied across all workers and all datums.
+- If not set, a job will run indefinitely until it succeeds or fails.

+## When to Use